 This situation, and many similar ones, has been brought on by Washington’s meddling in the delivery of medical and surgical care.
 During the failed “effort” for the repeal and replacement of Obamacare, we saw that most of Congress only focused on the issues of how many people would be “covered” by health insurance.
 Yet, in so many cases like the aforementioned scenario, this “coverage” proves to be more and more worthless every day.
 Yet Washington and the media babble endlessly about “coverage.”
 Under Obamacare, my coverage stinks!
 The deductible for my husband and me is $11,500 this year.

 So while Washington continues to babble cluelessly about “coverage,” the point made at the FMMA conference, that “we the people” must fix health care remains very solidly at the center of my thoughts.
 How do we do it?
 I contend that we start in little personal ways.
 I am making it a point to become a more educated consumer in my health care choices.
 I admit to making a few missteps, but I keep making it a point to learn more.

 Once again, the doctors, nurses, and other providers of medical and surgical care cannot change health care by themselves.
 We, as patients, have to go find high-quality physicians and facilities that offer transparent and better pricing for services and use those services.
 I believe these actions can encourage a free market in health care.

-*If you would like to join me in my individual journey to fix health care in the United States, I encourage you to sign up for my email list at the top right hand of this post so that I can share my thoughts and strategies for creating and even better system of delivering medical and surgical care.
+*If you would like to join me in my individual journey to fix health care in the United States, I encourage you to sign up for my newsletter to the left of this post so that I can share my thoughts and strategies for creating and even better system of delivering medical and surgical care.